stephaneAG/SIM800L/README.md

 For the ```OVER-VOLTAGE WARNNING```, I don't know yet why it sometimes happen, but it seems it's when the module is up for a long time ( or maybe my diode is free runnig ? :/ )

 ## using it with a laptop
-Any script/program 'll do, starting with the following cmd, whcih 'll start an interactive session using "screen"
+Any script/program 'll do, starting with the following cmd, which 'll start an interactive session using "screen"
 ```screen /dev/ttyUSB0 115200```

 ## using it with a uC